Skip to main content

 Resectable versus unresectable cancer

 The TNM system groups mesotheliomas into stages that help give doctors an idea about a person’s prognosis (outlook).
-But for treatment purposes, doctors often use a simpler system, based on whether the cancer is likely to be resectable (where all visible tumor can be removed by surgery) or unresectable (all of the cancer cannot be removed).
+For treatment purposes, doctors often use a simpler system, based on whether the cancer is likely to be resectable (where all visible tumor can be removed by surgery) or unresectable (all of the cancer cannot be removed).

 Even for resectable mesotheliomas, in most cases cancer cells that can’t be seen are left behind after surgery.
 Because of this, many doctors use other treatments (radiation therapy and/or chemotherapy) along with surgery when possible.